-The A/E team must offer local officials an opportunity to review and comment on the design concepts for compatibility with local plans, zoning, and design guide-lines.
+The A/E team must offer local officials timely opportunity to review and comment on the GSA project plans for compatibility with local plans, zoning, and design guide-lines.
 Local review must be done in coordination with the project design schedule.
 If local officials choose not to review the design concept, the project manager must document this in the project file.